-The Parties will work to complete a Proposed Action for the BA and will work to solicit comments from each agency prior to submittal of a BA and a request for formal consultation.
+The Parties will work to develop a Proposed Action for the BA and will work to solicit comments from each agency prior to submittal of a BA and a request for formal consultation.
 After receipt of a BA that is deemed sufficient for the purpose of formal consultation by NMFS and USFWS, a draft BiOp will be provided to Reclamation and DWR for review and comment.
+Per the WIIN Act Section 4004(a)(4), Reclamation will provide a draft BiOp to the Public Water Agencies and Public Water Agencies will have the opportunity to review that document and provide comment to USFWS and NMFS through Reclamation, which comments will be afforded due consideration during the consultation.